wavefrontHQ/docs/pages/doc/integrations.md

      The API token must be generated in the VMware Cloud Services Console by an active user account.
 It also must have the **Proxies** service role assigned.
 For more information, see [How do I generate API tokens](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-E2A3B1C1-E9AD-4B00-A6B6-88D31FCDDF7C.html).

-* If your Operations for Applications service is **not** onboarded to VMware Cloud services, generate the API token in the Operations for Applications UI.
+* If your Tanzu Observability service is **not** onboarded to VMware Cloud services, generate the API token in the Tanzu Observability UI.
 It is recommended that you use a service account API token.
 For more information, see [Manage API tokens](api_tokens.html).

 Here's a sample of what you see when you select one of our integrations:
 * The **Overview** tab explains how the integration works and what's included, often a sample dashboard with commonly used charts.